 The amount of SPAM has increased by 3.4% over the last year, according to the DEAC study.In 2007, 91% of all E-mail was SPAM, and in 2008, the proportion was up to 94.4%.
 Specialists concluded that the level of intelligence in those who produce SPAM has also increased.
 This makes it more difficult to filter SPAM, and there are more frequent instances in which SPAM lands in the client’s inbox after all.
 DEAC says that of the 94.4% of E-mail that was SPAM in 2007, 76% was made up of so-called greylisted E-mail, 14.4% was outright SPAM, 2.8% represented SPF (Sender Policy Framework) rejections, and 1.2% had viruses.

 In comparison, we can note that at the global level, 90% of all E-mail is span, and each day some 200 billion E-mails of this type are fired off around the world.
-The top three sources of SPAM are the United States, Turkey and Russia, which generate nearly 35% of all SPAM each year.
+The top three sources of SPAM are the United States, Turkey, which generate nearly 35% of all SPAM each year.

 SPAM is often more than just annoying.
 It can cause real losses to Internet users – millions of euros in Latvian alone, because SPAM is a waste of time.
 People either read it or erase it, but that nevertheless takes time, as well as a great deal of the Internet network and infrastructure.
 If you use E-mail, you’re paying for each incoming SPAM to a certain extent.
 SPAM can cause E-mail systems to break down, productivity decreases, and major financial losses are suffered by companies.
 The sending of SPAM, by contrast, costs virtually nothing.